We’ve rounded up the best cake ideas and designs that are perfect if your children are fans of Disney’s Frozen.

 From a three-tiered ice palace to beautifully piped buttercream icicles, from fondant figures to royal icing winter wonderlands, we’ve got lots of different cake techniques you can try recreating at home to make your very own Frozen birthday cake.

-In this article, we’ve included top tips for designing and decorating your very own extravagant Frozen cake.
-We’ve also included plenty of cake inspiration too from both Frozen and Frozen 2.
+In this article, we’ve included top tips for making birthday cakes as well as easy cake decorating ideas for your very own extravagant Frozen cake.
+We’ve also included plenty of cake inspiration from both Frozen and Frozen 2 - the perfect birthday cake ideas for kids.

 Frozen birthday cakes and ideas